lcalem/lcalem.github.io/_posts/2019-07-09-rlss-healthcare.md

 - __structured bandits__ applied to imaging parameter tuning for neuroscience
 - __contextual bandits__ for adaptive cancer treatment in mice

 As a reminder, the talks begin with useful definitions of RL that will be used in this setting.
-We are in the setting of stochastic bandits, and at each timestep $t$ we select an action $k_t \in {1, 2, ...
+We are in the setting of stochastic multiarmed bandits, and at each timestep $t$ we select an action $k_t \in {1, 2, ...
 K}$ which correspond to selecting arm $k$.
-We then observe the outcome $r_t$ that is drawn from a distribution with the mean of the arm we pulled $r_t \sim D(\mu_{k_t})$.
+We then observe the outcome $r_t$ that is drawn from a distribution with mean $\mu$ of the arm we pulled at time $t$: $r_t \sim D(\mu_{k_t})$.

 In RL, we try to maximize an expected reward.
 To do that in the context of bandits, we need __exploration__ to make sure we don't converge to a bad arm and we also need to __exploit__ our current knowledge of which are is good or bad in order to not try too often arms (actions) that we think are bad (i.e. minimize the regret $R(T) = \sum_{t=1}^T [\mu_{k^*} - \mu_{k_t}]$).

-As we have learned in the previous lectures of the RLSS (see [here]() and [here]()), we have many strategies to do exactly that while having __sublinear regret__.
+As we have learned in the previous lectures of the RLSS (blogposts coming soon), we have many strategies to do exactly that while having __sublinear regret__.
 This last notion is important because if an algorithm gives linear regret (linear with respect to iterations $t \in T$), we are not really learning anything.
 We want algorithms that give _sub_-linear regret to capitalize on our experience.

 Some of these strategies include:
 - $\epsilon$-greedy